balder-dev/balder/doc/source/index.rst

    BalderHub <https://hub.balder.dev>

 Balder is a Python test framework that allows you to reuse test code you've written once across different platforms, devices, or applications.
-You can **install ready-to-use tests** or apply your **own pre-written tests** to evaluate all kinds of end-user devices/applications - without reinventing the wheel.
+This means, that you can **install ready-to-use tests** or apply your **own pre-written tests** to evaluate all kinds of software - without reinventing the wheel.

 .. raw:: html